plen276/p4p-2025-physical-coding-blocks/software/README.md

 <details><summary>Does the notifications type do anything?</summary>

 <ul><li>Nope I was too lazy to implement that too :) so you can have a look at `notification-controller.tsx` as a start</li></ul></details>

+I would probably integrate Husky if more than one person works on this repo, just thought it was redundant since I was the only one